I Love Butter Tarts

 What are the criteria we are looking for in a good butter tart?

 - Crust: flakiness, lightness, lack of greasy taste/feel, a touch of sweetness.
 I find shortening based crusts are better than lard

-- Filling: perfect amount of filling to crust ratio, level of sweetness, amount of gooey-ness, buttery smooth
+- Filling: the perfect amount of filling to crust ratio, level of sweetness, amount of gooey-ness, buttery smooth

-- Raisins vs no raisins – I am not a fan of raisins, and often am turned off by a raisin-laden tart.
+- Raisins vs no raisins – I am not a fan of raisins, and often being turned off by a raisin-laden tart.
 However, a good butter tart with raisins can still make the cut.

 - Freshness – nothing better than a tart fresh out of the oven